 A fully completed assets and liabilities form must be provided which includes details of their background portfolio and business plan.
 The business plan must show that the landlord:

-- has at least three years experience in managing investment properties
+- has at least two years experience in managing investment properties.

 - has considered the ongoing and future management of the portfolio including professional and management fees.

 - has grown their portfolio gradually and any properties purchased in the last 12 months should not have been purchased in quick succession.